everymind/CuttleShuttle-Analysis/Workflows/forPaper/README.md

 ## Two Methods of Analysis

-This analysis workflow uses two metrics for characterising the "Tentacle Shot Pattern" (TSP), a very brief and highly conspicuous body pattern displayed by cuttlefish just after prey capture events, observed both in the lab and in the wild.
+This analysis workflow uses two metrics for characterising the "Tentacle Shot Pattern" (TSP), a very brief and highly conspicuous body pattern displayed by cuttlefish just after "tentacles go ballistic" (TGB) during prey capture events, observed both in the lab and in the wild.

 1) "Granularity" measure:  For each frame, filter the image at seven octave-wide, isotropic spatial frequency bands (denoted as Frequency Band 0-6, frequency band 0 being the largest spatial frequency and 6 being the smallest).
 The sum of the squared pixel values in the resulting filtered images give the total energy of the original video frame in that particular frequency band.
 This is a modified version of a granularity analysis method originally developed to discriminate between uniform/stipple, mottle and disruptive patterns in still images (for details, see Barbosa, Alexandra, et al. "Cuttlefish camouflage: the effects of substrate contrast and size in evoking uniform, mottle or disruptive body patterns."
 Vision research 48.10 (2008): 1242-1253.).
 This resulted in seven timeseries of numeric values, one for each frequency band, which describe the body pattern during each tentacle shot.